-Gouache (rhymes with “squash”, you pronounce it “gwash”) is essentially a super-opaque watercolor.
-It’s manufactured the same way as the watercolors we are used to painting with, but it has a higher pigment concentration as well as inert white pigment added to it.
-This makes for a smooth, opaque paint that is quick to dry and is a favorite of many painters like Anna Bond of Rifle Paper Co.
+First things first: the word “gouache” rhymes with “squash” … so it’s pronounced “gwash”.
+Gouache is, essentially, a super-opaque watercolor.
+It’s manufactured the same way as watercolor, but it has a higher pigment concentration as well as inert white pigment added to it.
+This makes for a smooth and opaque paint that dries quickly.

-I first became interested in learning how to use gouache to create calligraphy when I received the envelope below from Albrecht Clauss.
+I first became interested in learning how to use gouache to create calligraphy when I received the envelope pictured below from Albrecht Clauss in 2014.
 I was just finding my footing in calligraphy, so I had no idea what he had used to make such a vibrant blue and a dazzling white!
 He advised that it was gouache, and he encouraged me to try it for myself.
-“But,” he cautioned, “you need to make sure you use high-quality gouache.”
+“But,” Albrecht cautioned, “you need to make sure you use high-quality gouache.”
 Naturally, I did the exact opposite and bought a crummy Walmart set … because gouache is gouache is gouache, right?

-The million dollar question, though, is how do you get thick paint from a tube to transform into silky ink suitable for calligraphy?
-Watch the video below to find out!
+So: how do you get thick paint from a tube to transform into silky ink that’s suitable for calligraphy?
+Watch the 45 second tutorial video below to find out!
 (If you cannot see the video, you may view it on Vimeo by clicking here.)

-If you plan on storing your gouache “ink” to use in the future, make sure you mix everything together in an airtight container.
+If you plan on storing your gouache “ink” to use in the future, mix everything together in an airtight jar.
 Keep the lid on tight, and the mixture should last for a few weeks or more!
-The containers I use are essentially clear film canisters.

-I have two notes before I wrap the blog post up.
+I have two notes before I wrap this article up.
 First of all, if you find that your gouache isn’t flowing smoothly from your nib, you may need to add some gum arabic.
-You shouldn’t have to do this with the Schmincke gouaches, for sure, since they were formulated especially for creating calligraphy.
-However, it’s worth noting if you have a different brand that’s just not flowing well.
+(You shouldn’t have to do this with Schmincke gouaches since they were formulated especially for creating calligraphy.)
 Secondly, it’s good to remember that gouache dries at a different color value than it appears when it’s wet due to the paint composition.
 Darker colors will dry lighter than they appear wet, and lighter colors will dry darker.
-Not a big, hugely noticeable deal; just something to consider!
+It’s never a bad idea to make a color chart!

-If you have any questions or additional tips about how to use gouache to write calligraphy, please feel free to comment.
-Thanks so much for reading; and have a fun, creative weekend!
+If you have any questions about how to use gouache for calligraphy, please feel free to comment.
+Thanks so much for reading; and have a fun and creative week!